Skip to main content

 7: Be transparent about delivery costs

 No customer likes to discover unexpected fees like tax or shipping costs when they are completing a purchase.
-According to one survey, 48% of all reasons for cart abandonment are down to high hidden costs.
+According to a survey, 48% of all reasons for cart abandonment are down to high hidden costs.

 Be transparent about your delivery costs and times as early as possible to avoid any nasty surprises at checkout.
 You could include a delivery calculator on your product pages so that customers can check what they will be paying before they arrive at checkout.
 It’s also great to be able to show local availability on product pages, to avoid frustration at a later point if the product is not available in their region.